WodongaTAFE/PSMoodle/README.md

 ## Installing

-When the module is released to the PowerShell Gallery, you can install it like this from an elevated prompt:
+The module can be installed from the PowerShell Gallery from an elevated prompt using this command:

     Install-Module Moodle